-The Function of the Chorus
+The Function Of The Chorus

 The Chorus is roughly like the peanut-gallery.
 In Antigone the Chorus is made up of a group of old Theban men.
 They're probably old men because most of the young ones have just died in battle.
-Also, they represent in some way the deeply embedded patriarchal (male dominated) society that Antigone defies.
+Also, they represent in some way the deeply embedded patriarchal (male-dominated) society that Antigone defies.

 In Antigone the Chorus at times directly affects the action of the play.
 Though they at first seem to be totally on the side of their new king Creon, they begin to urge him to be more moderate.
 It's at their pleading that Creon decides not to sentence Ismene to death along with her sister.
 The old men of Thebes also practically insist that Creon take Teiresias's advice and free Antigone.
-Creon, of course, finally agrees to do this, but unfortunately it's far too late.
+Creon, of course, finally agrees to do this... but unfortunately it's far too late.

 The main functions of the Chorus are to comment on the action of the play, give back story, and to connect the play to other myths.
 Sophocles also uses the Chorus to expound upon the play's central themes.
 In Antigone we get choral odes on everything from the triumph of man over nature, to the dangers of pride, to the hazards of love.

 As in every ancient Greek tragedy, the first time we hear the Chorus is when they sing their parados or entry song.
 Parados looks a little bit like the modern word "parade," right?
 This is probably no accident.
-When the Chorus performed the parados they would "parade" in, singing and dancing with much fanfare.
+When the Chorus performed the parados they would "parade" in, singing and dancing with a bunch of fanfare.
 The actual word "parados" comes from the name of the corridor or archway through which the Chorus first entered.

 In Antigone, Sophocles uses the parados to give back-story.
 The Chorus sings all about the terrible battle that has just been fought.
 We also get the sense that the people of Thebes are furious at Polyneices for betraying and attacking them.
 This helps to strengthen Creon's position about the traitor's burial.

 Overall, the parados in Antigone is a joyful celebration of victory.
-This is, of course, highly ironic.
+This is, of course, super-ironic.
 The audience has just watched the prologue, in which Antigone declares her intentions to defy the state.
 Though Thebes has just defeated an external enemy, the new order represented by Creon will be challenged almost immediately by an enemy from within.

-"Ode to Man"
+"Ode To Man"

 The next time we hear the Chorus is the First Ode.
-This little ditty just happens to be the most famous choral ode in all of Greek tragedy.
-It is popularly referred to as the "Ode to Man."
+This little ditty just happens to be the most famous choral ode in all of Greek tragedy, and is popularly referred to as the "Ode to Man."
 In this celebrated ode the Chorus sings about all the wonderful accomplishments of man.
 The word "wonderful" in Greek is deinon.
 It can also describe something that is terrible.
 In a way, the word means both wonderful and terrible at the same time.
 But how could all of man's accomplishments be both of those things at once?